-Ref2242ed to as global left ventricular systolic dysfunction in the absence of hypertension, valve disease, or significant coronary artery disease. and systolic dysfunction with normal left ventricular wall thickness.
+Referred to as global left ventricular systolic dysfunction in the absence of hypertension, valve disease, or significant coronary artery disease. and systolic dysfunction with normal left ventricular wall thickness, and left ventricular function.

 Heart failure associated with reduced ejection fraction.